-Located on the York University campus, the Allan I. Carswell Astronomical Observatory houses two large telescopes, primary mirror diameters for which are 40 cm and 60 cm.
+Located on the York University campus, the Allan I. Carswell Astronomical Observatory houses two large telescopes, primary mirror diameters for which are 60 cm and 100 cm (1 meter).
 Both are equipped with state-of-the-art electronic cameras.
-The smaller of the two telescopes will soon be replaced by a telescope with a mirror 1 meter across, making it the largest telescope on a university campus in all of Canada.
+The one-meter telescope, which was installed in the summer of 2019, is the largest telescope on a university campus in all of Canada.
 The Observatory is an integral part of the astronomy curriculum, and astronomy students engage with the facilities starting in first year.
 Also, the Observatory is the hub of a wide variety of outreach activities.
+A separate website devoted to the Observatory and its operations is located here.

 Public Viewing on Wednesday Nights

 The observatory welcomes public interest and highly promotes the field of astronomy to those who are interested.
 Our public viewing program runs all year round and is popular with the local and visiting communities.
 On public viewing nights, visitors are able to observe selected celestial objects in the presence of friendly staff, in addition to engaging in various on-hand presentations.
 The observatory is open regardless of weather conditions, even though viewing through the telescope is limited to clear skies.
-If it’s cloudy, drop in for a slide show and a tour featuring both of our telescopes.
-More information can be found here.
+If it is cloudy, there still will be a slide show and a tour featuring both of our telescopes.
+Due to the limited capacity of the one-meter dome, though, registration is required.
+More information and opportunities to register can be found here.

 York Universe Radio Show on astronomy.fm